-The contribution of the BTI Business by BioXcel to the Company was deemed a transaction between entities under common control and the assets contributed were recorded using the historical book value of BioXcel.
-The historical financial statements have been presented on a basis that includes the results attributable to the BTI Business as if the Company owned the business for all periods presented.
+All assets and liabilities contributed by BioXcel to the Company have been recorded at historical book value.
+The historical financial statements derived during the years ended December 31, 2016 and for the period January 1, 2017 through June 30, 2017 have been presented on a basis that includes the results attributable to the BTI Business as if the Company owned the business for these periods.

-This carve-out financial information includes both direct and indirect expenses.
+The carve-out financial information includes both direct and indirect expenses.
 The historical direct expenses consist primarily of salaries of research and development employees directly involved in the BTI Business activities, stock based compensation for such employees, preclinical and clinical trial related expenses, research expenses and fees paid to scientific advisors.
 The indirect expenses consist of allocated employee costs, stock-based compensation, legal, professional and consulting fees attributable to the BTI Business and general and administrative overhead charged back to the BTI Business in proportion to the time spent by employees directly involved in the BTI Business, compared to the total time spent by all the employees.